Last updated on May 5th, 2019 at 06:51 am

-During cataract surgery, your cosmetic surgeon will eliminate the cloudy natural lens of your eye (cataract) and replace it with an intraocular lens (IOL).
+During cataract surgery, your surgeon will eliminate the cloudy natural lens of your eye (cataract) and replace it with an intraocular lens (IOL).
 Much of the thin clear membrane that surrounds the natural lens (called the lens capsule) is left intact during surgery and the IOL generally is implanted within it.

 When the cataract is removed, your surgeon makes every effort to maintain the stability of the lens pill, and normally your vision after cataract surgery should be really clear.

 Nevertheless, in about 20 percent of patients, the posterior part of the pill ends up being hazy some time during cataract surgery recovery or even months later on, triggering PCO.
 Posterior capsule opacification occurs since lens epithelial cells staying after cataract surgery have actually grown on the pill.